knedlicc/ctu_token_checker/README.md

 **ETHPLORER_API_KEY:** Your Ethplorer API key.
 This is used to fetch data from the Ethplorer API.

+**MORALIS_API_KEY:** Your Moralis API key.
+This is used to fetch top 100 Ethereum chain tokens by market cap.

 ## ERC20_ABI
 The application includes the ABI (Application Binary Interface) for ERC20 tokens.
 This ABI is used to interact with ERC20 token contracts on the Ethereum network.
 It includes the balanceOf, decimals, and symbol functions.